OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

     - No, existing license information should be preserved, and additional header information can be added for modifications or additions to source code --> Correct answer
 - Can a new version of a previously reviewed open source component create new compliance issues?
 Select all answers that apply.
     - Yes, if there is a change in the open source license for the new version of the open source component --> Correct answer
-    - Yes, if new dependencies are introduced with new versions which creates additional open source obligations --> Correct answer
+    - Yes, if new dependencies are introduced with new versions which create additional open source obligations --> Correct answer
     - No, authors are not allowed to change licenses or copyright notices for future versions of existing open source components. → Incorrect answer
     - None of the above → Incorrect answer